 Grand Rapids Symphony - One of America's Leading Orchestras

-Now in its 88th season, the orchestra led by Music Director Marcelo Lehninger, Associate Conductor John Varineau, and Principal Pops Conductor Bob Bernhardt touches the lives of some 200,000 people from 14 counties across the state through concert series including its 10-concert Richard and Helen DeVos Classical, six-concert Fox Motors Pops, and four-concert Crowe Horwath Great Eras series plus its D&W Fresh Market Picnic Pops in the summer.
+Since 1930, the Grand Rapids Symphony has been committed to serving its community through performances, educational outreach, and collaborations with partners including Grand Rapids Ballet and Opera Grand Rapids.
+Led by Music Director Marcelo Lehninger, Principal Pops Conductor Bob Bernhardt, and Associate Conductor John Varineau, the Grand Rapids Symphony touches the lives of some 200,000 people from 14 counties across the state through its 10-concert Richard and Helen DeVos Classical, six-concert Fox Motors Pops, and four-concert Crowe Horwath Great Eras series plus its D&W Fresh Market Picnic Pops in the summer.

-In 2005, Holland wrapped up his review of the Grand Rapids Symphony with these words: “The orchestra is what it ought to be and gives a glimmer of hope for all of us in the music world.”
+When the Grand Rapids Symphony made its Carnegie Hall debut in 2005, New York Times critic Bernard Holland wrapped up his review with these words: “The orchestra is what it ought to be and gives a glimmer of hope for all of us in the music world.”